pyarisinghk/pyarisinghk.github.io/_posts/2020-5-26-Harnessing-Logs-In-Android-Studio.md

 Again, note that we set the log level to “Debug” and searched for D/TagName to do the filtering of Debug logs. ie, the two filters we set are:
 (i) Log level as Debug and
-(ii) Search parameter as D/tag name we used in the code. ie, D/MyActivityTag in the case of our code written above.
+(ii) Search parameter as D/the tag name we used in the code. ie, D/MyActivityTag in the case of our code written above.

 Something which is trivial and everyone knew!
 But, as a newbie, I am excited to find this now!
 Happy logging. :-)